EAS Frequently Asked Questions (FAQ)

 To be eligible for EAS consideration your educational performance, during Year 11 and/or 12 or equivalent, must have been seriously affected by long-term educational disadvantage.

 Long-term educational disadvantage means your educational performance has been seriously affected by circumstances beyond your control or choosing, normally for a period of at least six months (before the end of October 2017).

 There are seven broad categories of long-term educational disadvantage:

 home environment and responsibilities

 - school environment.

-When you apply, make sure you provide all information and documents speciﬁed in the 'Categories of disadvantage' tables on pages 12–21 of the 2016–17 EAS booklet.
+When you apply, make sure you provide all information and documents speciﬁed in the categories of disadvantage tables.

 Yes.
 Read EAS applicants with tertiary study for more information.

 Elite athletes or performers should apply for EAS consideration of all disadvantages for which they are eligible but cannot claim consideration for disadvantages which are a result of their sporting and/or performance commitments.